-- Better Transfer Prep: Students who start their education at FVCC earn more A’s and B’s during their first semesters at Montana’s four-year campuses compared to the overall
+- Better Transfer Prep: Students who start their education at FVCC earn more A’s and B’s during their first semesters at Montana’s four-year campuses compared to the overall student population.

 - Outstanding Faculty: FVCC faculty members have studied, taught, conducted research and volunteered across the globe.

 - On-campus Housing: FVCC offers modern, on-campus apartments with private bedrooms, bathrooms and kitchens.

 - Honors Program: FVCC honors courses provide a cross-disciplinary approach taught by a team of two instructors, providing each student a unique learning experience.